What Business Owners Need To Know About Cyber Insurance

 Cyber attacks continue to be on the rise.
 That's why organizations are turning to new safeguards to protect their business, and their wallet, from the expense of a cyber attack.

 According to a report published by PurpleSec, 43% of small businesses had at least one cyber attack in the past year.
 What's more, 44% of those had two to four attacks.

 Considering how easy it is to fall prey to a hacker, many organizations are considering cyber insurance to mitigate the cost of a hack.

 Business owners are asking us about cyber insurance.
 Here’s what you need to know:

 What Is Cyber Insurance?

 Due to the increase in cyber disasters, insurance companies are now offering monthly plans that help cover the expense of a data breach.
 It’s called “cyber insurance” and it’s gaining popularity in the tech space.

 If your organization has been hacked before, you know just how expensive a cyber disaster can be.
-In IBM’s 2018 Cost of a Data Breach Study with the Ponemon Institute, it’s estimated that today’s average data breach costs $3.9 million.
 While some cyber insurance plans are expensive, it could be worth it for some companies that can’t survive this kind of a disaster.

 Many business owners are alarmed by the cost of cyber insurance.
 However, if you’re a low-risk client, an insurance provider may lower your premiums by a substantial amount.
 Being a low-risk client for an insurance agency means that you’ve got your ducks in a row when it comes to cyber security.
 This could include having proper cyber policies and procedures in place for cyber events, frequent cyber security training for staff, adequate security software, updated backups, or even a managed services provider for ongoing network maintenance.